JohannesFuchs/OLINUXINO/HARDWARE/LCDs/LCD-OLinuXino-4.3RTS/README.md

 LCD-OLinuXino-4.3RTS is is a 4.3 inch display with resolution of 800x480 pixels and resistive touch screen.

-It uses LCD-DRIVER board, instead the original board design of the original LCD-OLinuXino-4.3 (without the plus).
+It uses LCD-DRIVER board, instead the original board design of the original LCD-OLinuXino-4.3.

 In LCD-OLinuXino-4.3RTS the touschreen uses digital interface (I2C).